fehmicansaglam/esctl/README.md

 ```
 This will retrieve only the shards that are currently relocating for the specified index.

-Please note that the 'get' command only provides read-only access and does not support data querying or modification operations.
+Please note that the `get` command only provides read-only access and does not support data querying or modification operations.

 ## Installation